tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   * Scoring of test data consists of applying the model (which was learned using the training data) against only the test data.
 The test data is considered new data; the model has not seen or learned from this data.
 Testing using this test data is akin to an acid test: it’s a way to gauge how accurately the model might make predictions in real life.

-  * If the training score is significantly more accurate than the testing score, the model may be overtrained. **Overtraining** the model can result in **overfitting**, where the model learned rules for predictions that apply mostly just for the training data set.
+  * If the training score is significantly more accurate than the testing score, the model may be overtrained.
+Overtraining the model can result in overfitting, where the model learned rules for predictions that apply mostly just for the training data set.
 The goal is to have the scores as close to each other in accuracy as possible.

     ```python
     # Score the model